Margaret Mitchell

 - Known for: model cards, AI ethics research, bias and fairness work, responsible-AI operations, assistive technology, and public criticism of unsafe AI incentives.

-- Current public role: Chief Ethics Scientist and researcher at Hugging Face, according to her 2026 CV and public statements.
+- Current public role: researcher and Chief Ethics Scientist at Hugging Face, according to her public CV, Hugging Face profile, and Ada Lovelace Institute bio as reviewed June 23, 2026.

 - Prior roles: Microsoft Research, Google Brain, and co-leadership of Google's Ethical AI team with Timnit Gebru.

-- Core themes: documentation, transparency, human-centered evaluation, bias measurement, consent, values in AI development, and limits on autonomous agents.
+- Core themes: documentation, transparency, human-centered evaluation, bias measurement, consent, values in AI development, open-model release practice, and limits on autonomous agents.

 Model Cards